dgegen/astrafocus/README.md

 # AstrAFocus
-`AstrAFocus` is a package designed to automate the autofocus (AF) process for telescopes.
-It comprises two main components:
+AstrAFocus is a package that provides flexible autofocus (AF) procedures for telescopes.
+The tasks that this package aims to automate fall into two broad categories.
 1. **Locate the focus calibration region**:
    - Identify an area around the zenith that is suitable for focus calibration, given the chosen focus measurement operator.